 Not only are these gifts fun for them, they are also helpful for them in dealing with their special needs diagnosis as well as helping out their parents financially.
 Many times families who have children with special needs have tight budgets due to special treatments, therapists, medications and doctors.
 Being able to help bless a family with some items they can use in their day to day life and that they children will enjoy is so helpful!

 I have all of the gifts listed under categories.
-If you know a child with special needs who is struggling with certain skills, then just scroll down and look for the corresponding category and see what toys or items are listed there!
-Some toys or items may be beneficial for more than one skill, however for this ultimate christmas gift guide list I have just listed them once.
+If you know a child with special needs who are struggling with certain skills, then just scroll down and look for the corresponding category and see what toys or items are listed there.
+Some toys or items may be beneficial for more than one skill, however, for this ultimate Christmas gift guide list, I have just listed them once.